 In some cases, a lesson or class discussion about cancer can help students understand their classmate’s condition.
 Depending on the content, this may support the curriculum for health and physical education and/or for science – check with your local education authority.

-There are a number of books about cancer (see below) that you can share with your students.
+There are a number of books about cancer that you can share with your students.
 Staff from the student’s hospital school may be able to recommend other age-appropriate resources about cancer that you can use in class.
 With the permission of the student’s parents, you could also ask if a clinical nurse consultant or other member of the medical team can visit the school to talk to students and staff.
+Camp Quality offers a Primary School Education Program and CanTeen runs When Cancer Comes Along, an education program for students in years 9 and 10 about cancer and its impacts.

 Books about cancer